 In growing children, injuries and medical problems involving the bones and joints as well as muscles and ligaments are usually quite different from conditions that are seen in adults.

 Thus children tend to sustain incomplete or “greenstick” fractures rather than the badly displaced and complex ones that adults tend to have.
-Children also tend to heal faster and have greater ability to “remodel” which means they are better able to recover even when the bone is severely angulated.
+Children also tend to heal faster and have a greater ability to “remodel” which means they are better able to recover even when the bone is severely angulated.